Site Information

 If the captain or whatever you call a person driving that apparatus was not capable of handling his craft in those circumstances he should have told people to put on a life jacket and get off the boat.
 An responsible person would have seen that the captain was not competent to handle the craft and would have gotten off.

 Because the captain has bills to pay?
 I've seen locals saying that they've never seen the lake so rough.
-It wasn't just a thunderstorm it was a freak storm.“My biggest question is why did that boat go out?
-They had thunderstorm warning all day coming through Kansas and Missouri,” Gary Coleman said.
+It wasn't just a thunderstorm it was a freak storm.

 Missouri duck boat survivor says captain told passengers 'not to worry about life jackets'